How Korean ceramicist Lee Heami and French painter Arno Boueilh found common ground in light and shadow

 Lee’s approach is different but parallel.
 “For me, silver itself is transformed by light and environment.
 The colour changes from silver to white, yellow, red, even black.
 So when I complete a piece, it’s not really the end.
 Once it’s in the world, it continues its journey with light.”

 This dialogue between permanence and change, past and present, is the heartbeat of Terre Mêlée IV: Alchemy – Firing Time, Infusing the Moment.
-Jointly presented by Space Furniture, BOL Gallery and Chen+Choi Collaborative, the exhibition unfolds across two venues: the sleek, modern setting of Space, and the heritage-rich intimacy of BOL Gallery.
+Jointly presented by Space Furniture, BOL Gallery, Chen+Choi Collaborative and Maison 42H, the exhibition unfolds across two venues: the sleek, modern setting of Space, and the heritage-rich intimacy of BOL Gallery.

 Lee is fascinated by history and heritage.
 “I really appreciate old things,” she says.
 “They may be simple or ordinary, but for me they are treasures.
 My work uses soil, a primal material, but combines it with silver—something modern and luxurious.
 It’s a mixture of tradition and modernity.”
 Her ceramics shine like the moon, but carry with them the weight of memory, time, and transformation.